 the oldest stadiums in the NFL, the Chargers are continuing to try

-to build support for a new stadium.
+to build support for a new stadium in San Diego.
 They have also been rumored to

 possibly relocate to Los Angeles.